October 6, 2007 thru 2010

 planned for.
 Here's some photos to prove my point:

-caught during the July, August, and September big lake season.
+Summation? lots of Kings, not many big ones.
 It's been a pleasure to share this page, photos and movies with you.
 Majority of fishing articles are written by all are designed with underlying motive to sell you some kind of product.
-Pages like this break with that tradition and are a reel-pleasure for me to do.
+Pages like this break with that tradition and are a super reel-pleasure for me to do.
 Do not copy, print-out or reproduce material of any kind from this site |